You’ve heard the term gentrification, and you may even have an understanding of what it means.

 Of course, the process of gentrification is most common in a city’s inner- and middle-ring suburbs.

 Don’t worry if you’ve missed the first stages of gentrification of a suburb.

-As you can see the complete process takes a number of decades and even if you get in late at stage five or six of the process, there is still considerable above average capital growth likely to occur.
+As you can see the complete process takes a number of decades and even if you get in late at stage five or six of the process, there is still considerably above-average capital growth likely to occur.

-And that is because the suburb has now been transformed to a “destination” – a place where people want to live, congregate and visit.
+And that is because the suburb has now been transformed into a “destination” – a place where people want to live, congregate and visit.

 Another key factor to keep in mind with all real estate decisions, but particularly when you’re looking for a gentrifying suburb, is the location.

 We all know that location does 80% of the heavy lifting of the capital growth of your investment property.

 And as I’ve explained, you can find a property that outperforms the average capital growth by finding an area that is gentrifying.

 You can then add even n value and increase the tenant and rental appeal by renovating or redeveloping your property.